 Sultana’s Dream is based on an imagined Ladyland where women Can access public spaces unrestricted by social or religious customs.

-However, for a twenty first century reader, at first glance this story may seem as recreating structures of domination and inequality but it focuses majorly on the adversities of patriarchal oppression impacted the lives of Muslim women in the late nineteenth century.
+However, for a 21st century reader, at first glance the story may seem as recreating structures of domination and inequality but it focuses majorly on how the adversities of patriarchal oppression impacted the lives of Muslim women in the late 19th century.
 Sultana’s Dream is a feminist utopia as it attempts to challenge patriarchal oppression by providing women with a lesson on self determination and worth.

 Sultana’s Dream hardly questions the discrimination perpetuated through gender binaries.
 It attempts to make sexual role reversals in which men are shown as the inferior sex.
 However, it narrowly questions the violence and discrimination perpetuated through the category of gender.
 Since, it provides a critique of patriarchy and the affect of it on women’s lives but barely examines caste and class backgrounds in perpetuating inequalities and discrimination among individuals.